-Kruegel et al. [31] propose a model of AS topology augmented with physical Internet connectivity to detect and stop anomanous route announcements.
+Kruegel et al. [26] propose a model of AS topology augmented with physical Internet connectivity to detect and stop anomalous route announcements.
 Their approach passively monitors BGP control traffic, and does not require modification to the existing routing infrastructure.
-Therefore, it appear easy to deploy.
+Therefore, it would appear to be easy to deploy.

-In a rigorous study of prefix origination authentication, Aviello et al. [2] formalize the IP prefix delegation system, present a proof system, and propose efficient constructions for authenticating prefix origination.
+In a rigorous study of prefix origination authentication, Aiello et al. [2] formalize the IP prefix delegation system, present a proof system, and propose efficient constructions for authenticating prefix origination.
 Real routing information is analyzed for restoring the IP delegation relationship over the Internet.
-They discover that the current prefix delegation on the Internet is relatively static and dense, however, they also note that it is extremely difficult, if not impossible, to determine this delegation structure.
+They discover that the current prefix delegation on the Internet is relatively static and dense, however they also note that it is extremely difficult, if not impossible, to determine this delegation structure.

-Listen and Whisper [45] are proposed for protecting the BGP data plane and control plane respectively; they are best used together.
-The first approach (Listen) detects invalid data forwarding by detecting "incomplete" (as defined in [45]) TCP connections.
+Listen and Whisper [39] are proposed mechanisms for protecting the BGP data plane and control plane respectively; they are best used together.
+The first approach (Listen) detects invalid data forwarding by detecting "incomplete" (as defined in [39]) TCP connections.
 Whisper uncovers invalid routing announcements by detecting inconsistency among path signatures of multiple update messages, originating from a common AS but traversing different paths.

-Hu et al. [24] propose a Secure Path Vector (SPV) protocol for securing BGP.
-SPV makes use of efficient cryptographic primitives, e.g., authentication trees, one-way hash chains for protecting AS\PATH.
+Hu et al. [20] propose a Secure Path Vector (SPV) protocol for securing BGP.
+SPV makes use of efficient cryptographic primitives, e.g., authentication trees, one-way hash chains for protecting AS_PATH.
 It is shown that SPV is more efficient than S-BGP.

-8 Concluding Remarks
+8. Concluding Remarks

 Different approaches have been taken by S-BGP and soBGP for addressing security in BGP.
-In essence, psBGP combines their best features, while differing fundamentally in the approach taken to verify IP prefix ownership.
+In essence, ps-BGP combines their best features, while differing fundamentally in the approach taken to verify IP prefix ownership.
 As no centralized infrastructure for tracing changes in IP prefix ownership currently exists, and it would appear to be quite difficult to build such an infrastructure, we suggest that the decentralized approach taken by psBGP provides a more feasible means of increasing confidence in correct prefix origination.
 We also suggest that the certificate structure and trust model in psBGP has practical advantages.
 We hope that our comparison of S-BGP, soBGP and psBGP will help focus discussion of securing BGP on the technical merits of the various proposals.
-We also hope this paper will serve to stimulate discussion in the Internet community about alternate design choices for securing BGP.
+We also hope this paper will serve to stimulate discussion in the Internet community about alternate design choices and trust models for securing BGP.